boostsecurityio/boostsec-scanner-azure/README.md

 Executes the Boost Security Scanner cli tool to scan repositories for vulnerabilities and uploads results to the Boost Security API.

+## Requirements

+- A _Service Endpoint_ needs to have been created for Github.
+If your source repository is already hosted on Github, then it will already exist.
+- A _Variable Group_ should be created containing the _BOOST_API_TOKEN_ so that it may be passed into the template.

 ## Example

 Add the following to your `azure-pipelines.yml`: